No Cast devices found?

 There are a variety of issues that may prevent Chrome from detecting available Cast devices.
 The steps below will help you to identify and resolve the most common issues that can cause this behavior.Basic troubleshooting

 - Check that your Chromecast is set up correctly and connected to Wi-Fi.
-You should see it on your TV, with its assigned name and the current time, and cycling through photos.
+You should see the Chromecast's assigned name on your TV, the current time, and cycling through photos.

 - In the Google Cast extension menu, if you see a message indicating “Unable to connect to some devices” with a specific error code, read the section below for information on that specific error.